InfamyStudio/POE2-Spam-Culler/README.md

 6. Add your plugin to the `plugins_enabled` list in `config.json`.
 7. Submit a pull request with your plugin for review and inclusion.

+### Recommended Development Practices:
+- When I started testing regex pattern matching I would type the spam message into the game and have the system monitor the log file live.
+This caused me to have my account locked for creating spam messages.
+- I recommend directly editing the log file to test your regex patterns and not enter messages through the game.
+- You can also use a regex testing tool to test your patterns before implementing them in the system.

 ---

 ## Important Information